 If you need some inspiration on how to produce great quality content, please check these pillar blog posts:

-Again, Google loves high-quality, long-form content, and if you can answer as many questions for your readers or customers in a single blog post, then you'll be onto a winner with driving targeted search engine traffic.
+If you can provide answers to as many questions for your readers or customers in a single blog post, then you'll be onto a winning streak, with regards to driving targeted search engine traffic.

-OK, so having great problem-solving content, unfortunately, isn't enough.
-Great content doesn't get found unless you make some noise about it.
+OK, so having quality, problem-solving content, unfortunately, isn't enough.
+Great content doesn't get found by itself, unless you make some noise about it.

-In order for your readers to discover your awesome content, you'll need to market the heck out of it.
+In order for your readers to discover your awesome content, you'll need to market the living daylights out of it.

 I always say this and believe it to be 100% true:

-Bloggers overstress when it comes to optimizing content for search engines.
+Bloggers over-stress when it comes to optimizing their content for search engines.

-I hardly spend any time at all optimizing my content for SEO, however, I'm still able to get decent amounts of traffic from the search engines.
+I hardly spend any time at all optimizing my content for SEO.
+However, I'm still able to get decent amounts of traffic from the search engines from articles that are ranking well.

-Again, I'm not trying to blow my own trumpet here.
-I'm trying to explain to you that you don't need to spend so much time on your SEO.
+Again, I'm not trying to blow my own rusty trumpet here.
+I'm simply trying to explain to you that you don't need to spend so much time stressing about your SEO.

-There are plugins you can use to help optimize your content for SEO quickly, but for the most part, these plugins should be used lightly.
+There are WordPress plugins you can install to help you optimize your content for search engines quickly, but these plugins should be used lightly.

 Search engines are smart: